urartian/loopback4-odata/README.md

 }
 ```

-The controller persists the order and its items inside a single transaction and annotates `$metadata` with `Org.OData.Capabilities.V1.DeepInsertSupport` for the entity set.
+The controller persists the order, its line items, and each item note inside a single transaction and annotates `$metadata` with `Org.OData.Capabilities.V1.DeepInsertSupport` for the entity set.
+Nested relations beyond the first level are followed recursively (subject to `maxDeepInsertDepth`).

 ## Roadmap